HDiman/mega-lotos/README.md

-# mega-lotos
+# lotos
-Mega Lotos System for Big Planning
+Lotos System of Planning